Pike o' Blisco: Geology

-The interbedded volcaniclastic sandstone, tuff and lapilli-tuff of the Blisco Member predominate, with an intrusion of rhyolite running across the eastern slopes.
+The interbedded volcaniclastic sandstone, tuff and lapilli tuff of the Blisco Member predominate, with an intrusion of rhyolite running across the eastern slopes.

 Summit

-Unusually for Lake District fells, Pike of Blisco's summit is clearly visible from the valley below, in this case Great Langdale.
+Unusually for Lake District fells, Pike o' Blisco's summit is clearly visible from the valley below, in this case Great Langdale.
 (Consequently, a good view of the valley may be obtained from the summit.)
 Before 1959 the summit was crowned with a tall, conical cairn which could be seen from the valley, but between 1958 and 1959 it was apparently vandalised.
 It has subsequently been rebuilt, although it does not appear as tall today as it does in Wainwright's 1958 drawing.